 The Hindu push up is a compound movement that engages the major muscles in the legs, arms, back, chest, shoulders and the abdominal muscles.
 As such it is a great exercise for building holistic strength of the kind we aim for in calisthenics.

-Due to the deep yogic breathing that is required to complete this exercise properly it is also beneficial for your heart and cardiovascular system.
-It is also thought to increase stamina and sex drive!
+Due to the deep yogic breathing that is required to complete this exercise properly, it is also beneficial for your heart and cardiovascular system.
+It is also thought to increase stamina, and even increase your sex drive!
 Not a bad added bonus for doing a push up.

 The Hindu push up is not to be confused with the Dive Bomber push up.
 The difference being that a Hindu push up does not require you to push back with your arms, bending your elbows for a second time.
 Instead, you simply return to starting position – you will see what I mean once you finish reading the ‘how to’ section below.